lala-hakobyan/tech-knowledge-base/frontend-fullstack/angular/architecture-angular.md

 #### MVVM (Model-View-ViewModel) Principles
 - **Definition:** An architectural pattern that separates the UI (View) from the business logic (Model) using a ViewModel layer that exposes data and commands.
 - **Angular Context:** Angular components inherently adopt **principles of MVVM**.
 The **Component Class** acts as the ViewModel (containing presentation logic and exposing data to the template), the **Component Template** (HTML) is the View (responsible for rendering the UI), and **Services** (often interacting with `RxJS Observables` or `Signals`) represent the Model (handling data fetching and business logic).
-- **Note:** While Angular components reflect MVVM principles, the framework doesn’t enforce a strict separation between Model and ViewModel—this is left to developer discipline.
+- **Note:** While Angular components reflect MVVM principles, the framework doesn’t enforce a strict separation between Model and ViewModel - this is left to developer discipline.
 - **Example:**
     ```ts
     // user.service.ts (Model)